cvxvi2/OneCareRewritten/README.md

 # OneCareRewritten
 <h3>OneCare Rewritten</h3>
 <p>This is an upload of the OneCare Rewritten project which can be found at https://onecare.cloudlillith.net. <br> This means that I've
-yet to finalise the code, due to this, Windows XP isn't properly supported yet.</p>
+yet to finalise the code, due to this, Windows XP 64Bit has no support.</p>
 <h3>What does this do?</h3>
 <p>This tool allows users of existing Windows Live OneCare medium to install it as normal.</p>
 <h3>Why?</h3>